 Speedify conducts the tests sequentially: it tests the download and upload speeds of each connection, before testing your combined speeds.
 The combined row shows just how much faster Speedify is making your internet!
 Be aware that the Test Speed feature uses a lot of data, so you may want to run it sparingly if you have a limited data plan or if you are using a free Speedify Plan.

 Sometimes Speedify doesn’t use your connections when testing your speed.
 In these cases, we will display messages in the Test Speed pane.
 The connection row that is not being used will also display crosshatching.

 Below, we explain why this may happen.

 [Connection name] is set to Backup priority.

-Your Backup connection is not being included in the test because you have available Always or Secondary connections that Speedify is using instead.
-(When a connection’s priority is set to Backup, Speedify only includes the connection in the combined test if there are no Always or Secondary connections.
+Your Backup connection is not being included in the test because you have available Primary or Secondary connections that Speedify is using instead.
+(When a connection’s priority is set to Backup, Speedify only includes the connection in the combined test if there are no Primary or Secondary connections.
 Speedify will never run individual tests on Backup connections.)

 [Connection name] is over Daily/Monthly Limit.